 - Identifying and observing how a person's health care values, goals and medical needs evolve over time.

-- Understanding of a patient in the context of his/her family, cultural and ethnic setting, socioeconomics and community.
+- Understanding of a patient in the context of his or her family, cultural and ethnic setting, socioeconomics and community.

 - Understanding and utilizing an interprofessional team based patient centered model of health care.